Emeline Hill Richardson

-From 1968 until 1979, Richardson was Professor of Classical Archaeology at the University of North Carolina at Chapel Hill.
+From 1968 until 1979, she was Professor of Classical Archaeology at the University of North Carolina at Chapel Hill.
 The primary focus of her research was the civilization of the Etruscans.
 She was elected a Fellow of the American Academy of Arts and Sciences in 1974.
 She was a member of the Archaeological Institute of America, the American Philological Association and a corresponding member of the Deutsches Archäologisches Institut (DAI).
 In 1994, she received the Gold Medal for Distinguished Archaeological Achievement from the Archaeological Institute of America.
 She was also awarded a centennial medal of the American Academy in Rome in 1994.

-Her major study votive bronze objects of the Etruscan civilization appeared in 1983.
+Her major study of votive bronze objects of the Etruscan civilization appeared in 1983.